 From making products healthier to incorporating sustainability to implementing advertising and marketing initiatives, more and more food companies are finding ways to get creative with their products.
 Fast Company recently released its 2011 “50 Most Innovative Companies” issue that highlighted the 10 most innovative food companies.
 These companies were recognized for thinking outside the conventional box, taking risks and reprogramming consumer perceptions.

-7) Chipotle—for its in-house advertising that included replacing wacky promotions with on-message marketing.
-The company’s “Boo-rito” giveaways for Halloween were replaced this year by a campaign to promote how truly scary other fast food is, with sales of discounted meals going to support Jamie Oliver’s Food Revolution.
+For its in-house advertising that included replacing wacky promotions with on-message marketing.
+The company’s “Boo-rito” giveaways for Halloween were replaced this year by a campaign to promote how truly scary other fast food is, with sales of discounted meals supporting Jamie Oliver’s Food Revolution.

 For investing $2.4 billion in changing consumer perception about the fast food giant.
 McDonald’s is launching first total makeover campaign since the Carter administration, redoing at least 400 domestic outposts, refurbishing 1,600 restaurants abroad and building another 1,000.